-Refer to end unit assessment in the Student's Book on Unit 8 to have a general discussion.
+Refer to end unit assessment in the Learner's Book on Unit 8 to have a general discussion.

-To assess the achievement of the learning objectives, ask more related questions and refer to the answers at the end of Unit 8 in this Teacher's Guide.
+To assess the achievement of the learning objectives, ask more related questions and refer to the answers at the end of Unit 8 in this Teacher's Guide determinants, and indicators of economic growth and development in an economy.
+(Refer to Learner's Book Unit 8).

-This unit covers the following i.e meaning of economic development, determinants, costs, benefits, and measures to promote it (Student's Book Unit 8).
+This unit covers the following i.e meaning of economic development, determinants, costs, benefits, and measures to promote it (Learner's Book Unit 8).

 It helps learners to analyse which theory applies best to Rwanda's economy.
 The unit tackles the difference between economic growth and development, underdevelopment and poverty.
 The indicators, causes and policies to solve underdevelopment and poverty are equally elaborated in the unit.
-Hence the learner analyses the determinants, and indicators of economic growth and development in an economy.
-(Refer to Student's Book Unit 8).
+Hence the learner analyses the